 Types of Stand-Alone Software

-What You Need to Know About Stand Alone Software
+What You Need to Know About This Type of Software

-Stand-alone software is an application that does not come bundled with (or require another software package) in order to run.
-Essentially, it's software that can "stand on its own" without help from the Internet or another computer process.
+Stand-alone software is any software application that does not come bundled with, or require, another software package in order to run.
+Essentially, it's software that can stand on its own without help from the internet or another computer process.

-Quicken and Microsoft Money are two examples of stand-alone software packages that don't require anything more than the operating system on your computer (whether it's Windows or another operating system).
+Examples of popular stand-alone software include Quicken and Microsoft Money.
+These two software packages don't require anything more than the operating system on your computer, whether it's Windows or another operating system.

 Different Types of Stand-Alone Software